-My name is Casey Zimmer and I raise French Bulldogs.
-My family and I live on a working farm in south-central Missouri, where we raise commercial beef, a few Boer goats, alfalfa hay, and French Bulldogs.
+My name is Casey Zimmer and I am a French Bulldog Conservationist, meaning I raise French Bulldogs and try to preserve the traits that I believe make the breed so adorable.
+My family and I live on a working farm in south-central Missouri, where we raise calves for commercial beef and French Bulldogs.
 We are a family of animal lovers and after our first French Bulldog, it only seemed natural for us to raise our very own litter of farty frog dogs!
 I fell in love with these little rollie pollie dogs and I decided this was "It" for me!
 And that's where my addiction began...and it's still going strong.
 My goal is to breed healthy, quality French Bulldog puppies, that are prepared for an easy transition to your home.

-First, I have a Bachelor in Biology and am certified to teach Jr. and Sr. High School Science.
-My degree in biology was pre-medicine based, which dovetails perfectly with raising French Bulldogs.
+First, I have a Bachelor of Science in Biology and am certified to teach Jr & Senior High School Science.
+My degree was based in pre-medicine which dovetails perfectly with raising French Bulldogs.
 To successfully raise these rollie pollies, you have to become a reproduction specialist and definitely have a good understanding of genetics!
 My background also makes it easy to have logical and informed discussions with my veterinarians.